yascho/conbo/README.md

 ## Examples

-You can find usage examples in the [demo notebook](demo.ipynb) demonstrate how to compute the confidence bounds.
+You can find usage examples in the [demo notebook](demo.ipynb) demonstrating how to compute the confidence bounds.

 ## Cite